 - Granted

-The Veteran's right and left lower extremity sciatic radiculopathy have been granted a 20 percent rating since October 2, 2023.
+The Veteran's right and left lower extremity sciatic radiculopathy were granted a rating of 40 percent each, effective March 28, 2013.

 We are not the VA.
 Veterans’ Rights is an independent resource built for veterans.
 We are not the U.S. Department of Veterans Affairs, not part of the government, and not endorsed by any government agency.